ProTrack & Co-Op Student Resources

 Current ProTrack Co-op Students - Working

 Please remember to fulfill your co-op course requirements (Mid-Term Report or Position Information Form, Employer Evaluation and Final Report) by the deadlines given to you in your syllabus.
-If you need assistance, or have any questions, please contact me at firstname.lastname@example.org.
+If you need assistance, or have any questions, please contact Stephanie Lynch at email@example.com

 ProTrack Co-op Students – EPE-1000 (Experiential Professional Education)

 To be eligible for EPE-1000, you must have attended an Information Session offered in the fall term.
-Freshmen in the College of Engineering are given priority placement in the course however the course is open to any freshman student who wants to pursue co-op opportunities while they are studying at Florida Tech.
+Freshmen in the College of Engineering are given priority placement in the course.
 Sophomores and above are permitted in the course when there are seats available.

 Current EPE-1000 students: Please email your course instructor directly for questions regarding the class.